ORDER ONLINE OR CALL US

 Method #1

-You can purchase 3M Picture hanging strips from Home Depot, Home Hardware, Rona, Reno Depot or similar hardware store.
-One package will suffice for a 1000 piece puzzle or less.
+You can purchase 3M Picture hanging strips from Home Depot, Home Hardware, Rona, Reno Depot, or similar hardware stores.
+One package will suffice for a 1000 piece puzzles or less.
 Because they are Velcro, you can easily reposition them to get it level and you don’t have to put holes in your wall.
 You can see why we use Method #1!

 Method #2